dnsimple/dnsimple-support/content/articles/dnsimple-services.markdown

 We bill domain registrations and transfers on a yearly basis.
 Pricing varies depending on the domain name.
 For more information, view the [domain pricing list](https://dnsimple.com/tlds).

 Want to use our DNS hosting, but not registration?
 You're welcome to use another registrar and simply change your name servers to our name servers.
-DNSimple customers don't need to use our domain registration services to take advantage of our hosted DNS.
+DNSimple customers aren't required to use our domain registration services to take advantage of our hosted DNS.

 ## Powerful Automation API